BookingBug/demo/docs/tools.md

 If not used will be read from config.json (property 'deploy_version') If value is set to specific version, task will try to check out it before creating a build.
 If value is set to false, task will use current state of directory to create a build.

+### --noQa
+Value: true | false

+If set to true project will be deployed to: bespoke.bookingbug.com/{deploy_path}.
+Otherwise it will be deployed to bespoke.bookingbug.com/{deploy_path}/qa/{branch}.
+If not used defaults to false.

 ### --tests
 If used web server will start together with unit tests in watch mode.